top of page

 The District shall provide transportation to and from school for a student who:

-1. Resides at least 11⁄2 miles from the nearest appropriate school, determined by the nearest and best route from the junction of the driveway of the student’s home1 and the nearest public road to the nearest door of the school the student attends or to a bus stop, whichever the case may be;
+1. Resides at least 1½ miles from the nearest appropriate school, determined by the nearest and best route from the junction of the driveway of the student’s home and the nearest public road to the nearest door of the school the student attends or to a bus stop, whichever the case may be;

 2. Is a student with a disability, whose IEP identifies transportation as a related service; or

-3. In the judgment of the Board, has another compelling and legally sufficient reason to receive
+3. In the judgment of the Board, has another compelling and legally sufficient reason to receive transportation services, including the age, health, or safety of the student.

 Homeless Students

-Homeless students shall be transported in accordance with the McKinney-Vento Homeless Assistance Act and
+Homeless students shall be transported in accordance with the McKinney-Vento Homeless Assistance Act and State law.

 Foster Children

-1. Children in foster care needing transportation to the school of origin will promptly receive that
+1. Children in foster care needing transportation to the school of origin will promptly receive that transportation in a reasonable and cost effective manner. and;

-2. Ensure that, if there are additional costs incurred in providing transportation to maintain children in foster care in their schools of origin, the District will provide transportation to the school of origin if:
+1. Ensure that, if there are additional costs incurred in providing transportation to maintain children in foster care in their schools of origin, the District will provide transportation to the school of origin if:

-B. The District agrees to pay for the cost of such transportation; or
+2. The District agrees to pay for the cost of such transportation; or

-C. The District and the local child welfare agency agree to share the cost of such transportation.
+3. The District and the local child welfare agency agree to share the cost of such transportation.

 Safety

-emergency exit drills, and for student conduct while riding on buses, including for students with special needs.
+The Superintendent or designee shall develop written rules establishing the procedures for bus safety and emergency exit drills, and for student conduct while riding on buses, including for students with special needs.

-The District shall ensure that transportation personnel have access to a library of resources to assist them in
+The District shall ensure that transportation personnel have access to a library of resources to assist them in operating safe and efficient transportation services.
+These resources shall include:

 1. Applicable federal, State, and local laws, codes, and regulations;